by Robert Wilkinson

 Here's Roy in Australia in 1972 doing his first major hit, "Only the Lonely."

-From the great television special "A Black and White Night Live," we'll kick off this treat with the immortal "Only The Lonely," followed by Roy's first hit from long ago, "Ooby Dooby."
-Though most associate the next song with the Everly Brothers, Roy both wrote and performed it.
-For your enjoyment, here's his early hit written about his first wife, "Claudette."
-Here's the closer of that show, "Oh Pretty Woman."
+From the great television special "A Black and White Night Live," we'll kick off this treat with his #2 hit from 1960, the immortal "Only The Lonely," and follow it with the beautiful 1963 hit “Blue Bayou.”
+We'll follow these with Roy's first hit from long ago in 1956, "Ooby Dooby" and then from 1961, “Candy Man.”
+Though most associate the song "Claudette" with the Everly Brothers, Roy wrote it for his first wife.
+For your enjoyment, here's three in a row, featuring “Mean Woman Blues,” “Dream You,” and “Claudette."
+We'll finish with the closer of that show, his 1964 #1 hit, "Oh Pretty Woman."

 It's a great production to watch in its entirety (it's for sale on various sites) and features Roy, Bruce Springsteen, Elvis Costello, Jackson Browne, James Burton and the TCB Band, with Bonnie Raitt, Jennifer Warnes, and k.d. lang on backing vocals.
 It's a half hour of pure gold featuring all the hits!